ApryseSDK/pdftron-flutter/README.md

 ### PdftronFlutter.saveDocument()

-Saves current opened document and returns the absolute path to the file.
+Saves the currently opened document in the viewer and returns the absolute path to the file.
+Must only be called when the document is opened in the viewer.

 ```dart
 var path = await PdftronFlutter.saveDocument();